stats285/stats285.github.io/bash-tutorial/bash-tutorial.md

 printf "%s\n" "$STR"
 ```
 Here, we have defined a bash variable named STR, which contains *"The value of a bash variable"* as its value.
 We can use this variable by attaching a `$` to the beginning of it, hence in the second line `$STR` will be replaced by the value of STR variable.
-Note also that I have used `printf` function instead of `echo` to print.
+Note that we have used `printf` function instead of `echo` to print.
 This is another way of prining in bash specially when you need a formatted output.

 ## If statement